PramodhKumar3/System-Design/README.md

 ## 🔁 1.
 Singleton Pattern – Centralized Logger Service

+**Definition:** **Singleton** is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

 🧩 **Use Case (Detailed):**
 You are developing a large-scale enterprise application with multiple modules: